Mykolaiv Observatory: Mykolaiv department of Pulkovo Observatory (1912–1991)

-Nikolaev Astronomical Observatory
+Mykolaiv Astronomical Observatory

-In 1992, Nikolaev Astronomical Observatory gained the status of an independent scientific institution, and in 2002 received official status as a Research Institute.
-Maintaining its scientific traditions, NAO has expanded the research topics in the area of astronomical instrumentation and research of Near-Earth Space.
-In 1995, the NAO created and brought into action an automatic telescope with a CCD detector - Axial Meridian Circle (AMC), which in 1999 was included in the Tentative list of objects that make up the national property of Ukraine.
+In 1992, Mykolaiv Astronomical Observatory gained the status of an independent scientific institution, and in 2002 received official status as a Research Institute.
+Maintaining its scientific traditions, MAO has expanded the research topics in the area of astronomical instrumentation and research of Near-Earth Space.
+In 1995, the MAO created and brought into action an automatic telescope with a CCD detector - Axial Meridian Circle (AMC), which in 1999 was included in the Tentative list of objects that make up the national property of Ukraine.
 After upgrade and an equipping the Zonal astrograph with CCD detector, it was renamed to the Multi-Channel Telescope (MCT).
 In 2004 Fast Robotic Telescope (FRT) was put into service.
-The regular observations of near space objects are conducted on FTR, within the framework of participation in the National Space Program of Ukraine’s monitoring and analysis of Space conditions.
+The regular observations of near space objects are conducted on FTR, within the framework of participation in the National Space Program of Ukraine's monitoring and analysis of Space conditions.
 In 2009, the first Ukrainian mobile telescope "Mobitel" was created.
 It consists of four independent mount equipped with modern CCD cameras with control system program in the remote access mode.
-Currently work on the creation of Nikolaev Virtual Observatory (NikVO) as part of Ukrainian National Virtual Observatory is being conducted.
+Currently work on the creation of Mykolaiv Virtual Observatory as part of Ukrainian National Virtual Observatory is being conducted.